How to Leave New Jersey Residency: Complete 2026 Exit Guide

 Understanding New Jersey Residency: Two Ways to Be Taxed

 New Jersey taxes residents on their worldwide income.
-You can be classified as a New Jersey resident in two ways:
+Under N.J.S.A.
+54A:1-2 you can be classified as a New Jersey resident in two ways:

 1. Domicile Test